lsst-sitcom/sitcomtn-162/index.md

 ## Selection Cuts

 Once the RS galaxies are removed and masks are applied, additional selection cuts are introduced.
 These cuts are primarily based on {cite:p}`yamamoto`, though are customized in several cases to better fit the data from LSSTComCam.
 A detailed outline of the cuts used and object removed can be seen in {numref}`selection_cuts`.
 The Yamamoto cuts describe a size ratio cut, defined as the size of the object squared divided by size of the PSF squared, or $T^{gauss}/T^{gauss}_{PSF}$.
 This is used as a star-galaxy cut.
 For the Yamamoto measurements and the measurements here, these sizes are measured for the pre-PSF objects, so stars will hover around 0 for this ratio.
-Based on {numref}`obj_T_vs_s2n`, the stars identified around `gauss_T_ratio` = 0 appear to fall consistently below `gauss_T_ratio` = 0.2.
-This smaller value is chosen instead of the Yamamoto value for the `gauss_T_ratio` cut of 0.5, since the inclusion of extra galaxies in this weak lensing sample outweighs the potential inclusion of some low S/N stars and smaller galaxies, particularly in the context of cluster lensing.
-Additional differences include the magnitude cut, which is based off of {numref}`mag-cut-hist2`, and the junk cuts and size cuts which are specific to DES and don't seem to appear to affect the final catalog using LSSTComCam data.
+Some notable differences include the magnitude cut, which is based off of {numref}`mag-cut-hist2`, and the junk cuts and size cuts which are specific to DES and don't seem to appear to affect the final catalog using LSSTComCam data.

 :::{table} Each cut applied to the Metadetection catalog after the RS cuts and applied masks.
 Note that the number of rows removed is for each individual cut, so cuts may overlap with other cuts.
 :name: selection_cuts